 In a televised address discussing Hurricane Katrina, President George W. Bush admitted that “deep, persistent poverty” in the New Orleans area “has roots in a history of racial discrimination, which cut off generations from the opportunity of America”.

 Due to many contributing factors, race continues to influence a person’s class, which thus influences a person’s ability to survive or respond to climate disasters.
 When discussing issues around gender, it is vital that other socio-economic factors that exacerbate gendered issues are also taken into consideration; such as those experienced by as women of colour, disabled women and LGBT+ women.
 Learn more here.

 The gendered nature of climate change is also a result of women often not being involved in the leadership decisions, meaning funding and resources are not directed to solving issues that women face, as those making decisions are often not even aware they exist.

 In a study of 130 countries, it was found that when women are in government positions, they’re more likely to sign on to international treaties that are taking action against climate change.

-The UN has highlighted the need for gender sensitive responses to the impacts of climate change, yet the average representation of women in national and global climate negotiating bodies is below 30%.
+The UN has highlighted the need for gender-sensitive responses to the impacts of climate change, yet the average representation of women in national and global climate negotiating bodies is below 30%.
 In the European Union, it’s estimated women only hold a quarter of climate-related decision making posts.

-However, the mere inclusion of women at this level does not mean that women’s experiences and leadership will be embedded into climate policy.
+However, the mere inclusion of women at this level does not mean that women’s experiences and leadership will be embedded in climate policy.
 Women must also lead at a national and municipal level to bring about the changes necessary.